Cost of Living in Milwaukee, WI: Monthly Budget Breakdown (2025)

 Grocery Price Snapshot

-Grocery prices for essential grocery items align closely with national norms: a gallon of milk runs near $4.80, a loaf of bread about $4.05, a dozen eggs $3.34, and a pound of potatoes around $4.08.
+Prices for common staples are close to national norms: a gallon of milk runs near $4.80, a loaf of bread about $4.05, a dozen eggs around $3.34, and a pound of potatoes about $4.08.

 Typical Utility Bills

-3. Phone and internet: plan roughly $187.62 for phone; internet varies but adds to your monthly utility total.
+3. Phone and internet: plan roughly $187.62 for phone service; internet varies but adds to your monthly total.

 Meal and Pantry Costs

-1 clear starting point: plan on about $698 a month for groceries in Milwaukee, roughly 0.9% above the national average, with staples like a gallon of milk at $4.80, a dozen eggs at $3.34, and a loaf of bread at $4.05 informing your shopping list;
+Plan on about $698 a month for groceries in Milwaukee, roughly 0.9% above the national average.
+Common staples include a gallon of milk at $4.80, a dozen eggs at $3.34, and a loaf of bread at $4.05.

-add typical household utilities — roughly $355 monthly for electricity, heating, cooling, water, and garbage (about 5.8% below the national average) — plus $60–$75 if you need broadband, and you’ve got a practical baseline for meal and pantry budgeting.
+Add typical household utilities, roughly $355 monthly for electricity, heating, cooling, water, and garbage (about 5.8% below the national average), plus $60–$75 for broadband if needed.
+That gives you a practical baseline for meal and pantry budgeting.

 Healthcare and Childcare Expenses